Symmetry Transmutation and Anomaly Matching: One-flavor QCD

 As a consequence of that, depending on the background $A$, the dynamical gauge field $a$ can be in a twisted SU(3)$_\mathrm{c}$ bundle.
 Specifically, \ie \left(\int \frac{\mathrm{d}A}{2\pi}\right) \mod{3} = \int u_2[ a ] \,, \fe where $u_2[a] \in H^2(\mathcal{M} , \bZ_3)$ is the second characteristic class of a PSU(3)$_\mathrm{c}$ gauge bundle.

-We conclude that some background fields $A$ force the gauge field $a$ to be in PSU(3)$_\mathrm{c}$ bundles that are not SU(3)$_\mathrm {c}$ bundles, i.e., it is as if the SU(3)$_\mathrm{c}$ gauge field $a$ is twisted by a $\bZ_3^{(1)}$ one-form symmetry.
+We conclude that some background fields $A$ force the gauge field $a$ to be in PSU(3)$_\mathrm{c}$ bundles that are not SU(3)$_\mathrm {c}$ bundles, i.e., it is as if the SU(3)$_\mathrm{c}$ gauge field $a$ is twisted by a $\bZ_3^{(1)}$ one-form symmetry.\footnote{Many authors have used similar twisted background gauge fields to force twisted bundles for the dynamical fields in such gauge theories.
+One early example is \cite{Cohen:1983cc} and a recent closely related example is \cite{Tanizaki:2022ngt}.}

 Below, we will see how we can use these twisted SU(3) bundles to explore the phases of the theory.